aimnova.

 How to prepare efficiently

-1. Prioritise the recurring high-yield topics above.
+1. Start with the five recurring high-yield topics.

 Final tip: the jump from a 5 to a 7